-3.5 JSTQLSH
+3.5 JSTQL-SH

-In this thesis, we also created an alternative way of defining proposals and their respective transformations, this is done using JavaScript as it's own meta language for the definitions.
-The reason for creating a way of defining proposals using JavaScript is, it allows us to limit the amount of dependencies of the tool, since we no longer rely on JSTQL, and it allows for more exploration in the future work of this project.
+In this thesis, we also created an alternative way of defining proposals and their respective transformations, this is done using JavaScript as it's own meta language for the definitions, we call this JSTQL-SH.
+The reason for this is we wanted an alternative to JSTQL, as if this tool is to be used by TC39, we want to present several possible ways to specify a proposal.
+This has an added benefit of allowing our tool to be independent from the dependencies of JSTQL-SH.

-JSTQLSH is less of an actual language, and more of a program API at the moment, it allows for defining proposals purely in JavaScript objects, which is meant to allow a more modular way of using this idea.
-In JSTQLSH you define a prelude, which is a list of variable declarations that contain the type expression as a string for that given wildcard.
-This means we do not need to perform wildcard extraction when wanting to parse the templates used for matching and transformation.
+JSTQL-SH is less of an actual language, and more of a program API, it allows for defining proposals purely in JavaScript Object, which is meant to allow a more modular way of using this idea.
+In JSTQL-SH you define a prelude, which is a series of variable declarations in JavaScript.
+These variable declarations are used to define the type expressions of wildcards, where the identifier of the variable declaration is the identifier of the wildcard, and the expression of the declaration is a string containing the wildcard type expression.
+The templates are defined in a similar manner to JSTQL, however one does not write wildcard blocks, and instead use the identifier of the wildcard directly.
+This makes it very clear where wildcards are allowed and might produce a more natural way of defining templates.